 For the pre-lunch meal, I had their Chicken Tikka Masala.

-Alcohol is included for Business Class too!
+Alcohol is included in Via Rail’s Business Class too!
 I got the Vodka Orange. #Always5pmSomewhere

 Delta Hotels by Marriott Kingston Waterfront

 Upon arrival to Kingston, my first stop was to check-in at the Delta Hotels by Marriott Kingston Waterfront.
 It’s not your typical big hotel, but there’s a small lobby, a restaurant and a bar.

 The Delta Kingston Waterfront Hotel is the only Four Star Hotel in Kingston.
 What’s amazing is it has waterfront views from every guest room.